saiashirwad/parserator/README.md

 npm install parserator
 ```

 ESM only.
 Node 20.19 or newer.
-Zero runtime dependencies.
+No runtime dependencies.

-## Why
+## Why I wrote it

-- **Generators, not method chains.** Sequencing is `yield*`, so you can use `if`, `while`, and local variables inside a parser.
-The result type is inferred from `return`.
-- **Errors a person can read.** Every failure carries a span.
-Formatting gives you the offending line, a caret, the expected item, and a breadcrumb of labels.
-Output as plain text, ANSI, HTML, or JSON.
-- **Commit and backtrack on your terms.** `commit()` stops `or` from trying the next branch once you know where you are.
-You get "Expected '=' after variable name" instead of "Expected 'let' or number".
-- **"Did you mean?"** Keyword parsers suggest near misses by edit distance.
-- **Fast.** Line and column are computed lazily, error messages are built only when read, and the hot path allocates little.
-On a JSON benchmark it runs 1.4–2.7x faster than Parsimmon.
+Most combinator libraries make you sequence parsers with `.chain()` or `.then()`.
+That works until you need an `if` in the middle of a rule, and then the code stops looking like the grammar.
+Generators fix that.
+Inside `parser(function* () { ... })` you get `if`, `while`, and local variables, and TypeScript still infers the result type from `return`.

+The other thing I cared about was error messages.
+A parser that says "expected 'let' or number at column 1" when the user forgot an `=` on column 7 is useless.
+Parserator has `commit()` for that.
+Once a branch commits, `or` stops trying the alternatives and the error comes from the place the mistake was made.

+It is also fast.
+The state is a string and an offset.
+Line and column get computed only when someone formats an error, and error messages on branches that get backtracked over are never built.
+On the JSON benchmark it beats Parsimmon by 1.4 to 2.7x depending on input.

 ## A tour

 ### Sequencing

-Any `Parser<T>` can be `yield*`ed inside `parser(function* () { ... })`.
+Any `Parser<T>` can be `yield*`ed inside a `parser` block.
 The yield evaluates to `T`.

 ```typescript
 const ws = regex(/\s*/)